-Amy is working on a masters in groundwater hydrology at UC Davis with Dr. Graham Fogg.
-She is involved in multiple groundwater projects, but the majority of her efforts are going towards the design and implementation of a UC Water groundwater observatory in California’s Central Valley.
+Amy graduated with a masters in groundwater hydrology at UC Davis with Dr. Graham Fogg.
+She was involved in multiple groundwater projects, but the majority of her work went into establishing, designing and implementing the UC Water groundwater observatory in California’s Central Valley.

 Amy is a member of Dr. Graham Fogg’s lab at UC Davis where she is involved with multiple groundwater projects and will conduct her own research in the form of a Masters project.